debops/debops/docs/guides/getting-started.rst

 access won't be interrupted, you can define a list of IP addresses or CIDR subnets that will be allowed to connect to SSH without restrictions.

-To do that, in ``ansible/inventory/group_vars/all/sshd.yml`` add:
+To do that, in :file:`ansible/inventory/group_vars/all/sshd.yml` add:

 .. code-block:: yaml

    ---
    sshd__whitelist: [ '192.0.2.0/24', '2001:db8::/32' ]

-This will configure the ``debops.ferm`` and ``debops.tcpwrappers`` roles to allow connections to the ``ssh`` service from specified networks.
+This will configure the debops.ferm_ and debops.tcpwrappers_ roles to allow connections to the :command:`ssh` service from specified networks.

-The ``debops.sshd`` role has `many more variables <http://docs.debops.org/en/latest/ansible/roles/ansible-sshd/docs/defaults.html>`_, you can checkout to see the default configuration used by DebOps and what can be changed as needed.
+The debops.sshd_ role has `many more variables <http://docs.debops.org/en/latest/ansible/roles/ansible-sshd/docs/defaults.html>`_, you can checkout to see the default configuration used by DebOps and what can be changed as needed.

 ntp__timezone
 ~~~~~~~~~~~~~